martgil/webext-docs/downloads.rst

       :name: [``limit``]
       :type: (integer, optional)

       Setting this integer limits the number of results.
-Otherwise, all matching <a href='#type-DownloadItem'>DownloadItems</a> will be returned.
+Otherwise, all matching `DownloadItems <#type-DownloadItem>`__ will be returned.

    .. api-member::